-The following is a summary of the material provisions of the Administrative and Services Agreement, which does not purport to be complete.
+The following is a summary of the material provisions of the Administrative and Services Agreement, which does not purport to be complete, and at all times is subject to the language of the Administrative and Services Agreement.

 The Company does not have and does not expect to have any employees, and therefore, all mortgage administration and other ancillary services will be performed by the Administrator, which will provide ongoing mortgage administration and other ancillary services relating to the Company's business pursuant to an Administrative and Services Agreement between the Company and the Administrator, dated February 16, 2016.
 The Administrator is responsible for processing and administering mortgage loans on behalf of the Company and handling the day to day administrative services for the Company's operations.
 The Administrator is an affiliate of the Company.